BethW83/Animal-Adoption-Capstone/README.md

 * Please fork this repo and explore the data.
 Once your virtual environment is created, please use the requirements.txt file to get the required python libraries.

 * The Power BI dashboard is saved in the "dashboard" folder here in the repository.
 Download the file to open.
-A copy of the dashboard with temporarily be published using Power BI Pro.

 ## Main Data Analysis Libraries